persevere-and-motivate/OWEL/README.md

 `--macro owel.Builder.generateTypes("owel/")`

 This is the function that will begin generating either the client or server-side code depending on which target language you use.
 The first argument is the folder which contains `*.owel` files that the parser within OWEL uses to generate code.

+Generated server types automatically get the `@:build(owel.Builder.finalise())` meta option which generates static functions that use the class type for instances.

 ## Creating an OWEL file
 `*.owel` files have very simple structure: